Insulating Concrete Forms (ICF) Swimming Pools: Getting the Most Splash for Your Cash

 ICF pools are being built on many types of projects.
 Usually found in large custom homes, they are also found in community pools and as an energy efficient addition to existing homes as well.

 ICFs primary component is EPS foam.
-They are easily formed into almost any shape imagined and since they form an extremely flat and smooth wall, they are easily finished to consistent
+They are easily formed into almost any shape imagined and since they form an extremely flat and smooth wall, they are easily finished to a consistent flat surface.
+The EPS on the inside, along with the uniform straight corners and joints work great with PVC membranes as an alternative interior finish.
+Companies offer a 10-year waterproof warranty when a PVC membrane is installed by a certified professional.

 Why ICF